No Tags Found!

 2. HR Policy

-3. initatives like 5S, performance management system, competency assessment, team bulding, etc.
+3. Initiatives like 5S, performance management system, competency assessment, team building, etc.

-For all the initatives you have to make a unique and easier method of doing work than the existing method.
-Easier method will give you the buy-in from top management and colleagues and uniqueness will give you recognition.
+For all the initiatives, you have to create a unique and easier method of working than the existing one.
+An easier method will gain buy-in from top management and colleagues, while uniqueness will lead to recognition.

-Personally i feel that everyone has to take his/her own initiative/first step and the others will follow you.
-Today, everyone needs to create a work for himself/herself and get recognized, otherwise the routine work will demotivate you at some point of time in your life, especially if you are high achievement oriented person.
+Personally, I believe everyone needs to take their own initiative or first step, and others will follow.
+Today, everyone needs to carve out their own path and get recognized; otherwise, the routine work will demotivate you at some point in your life, especially if you are a high-achievement-oriented person.

 Dr. Kavita Shanmughan